seenigel/NND1/fall-2017/data/visualization/readme.md

 Microsoft Excel and Google sheets both have built-in chart making tools, but today we'll be using **Datawrapper**, a website built for beginners that lets you make bar charts, pie charts, data tables, and country-level maps.
 - It's very easy to use.
 All you do is copy and paste in data from your spreadsheet and it will walk you through the steps to produce your chart or graphic.
-- When you're finished, Datawrapper gives you an *embed code* (a chunk of web code) that will let you display the graphic on a website.
+- When you're finished, Datawrapper gives you a link to the chart that you can then put in your story.
+(And if you're super fancy, you can take a screenshot of the chart and hyperlink **that**.)

 **Demo time**: Using datawrapper, let's create a bar graph of rodent complaints by zip code and a line graph of median rents in NYC boroughs since 2012.
 - <a href="https://www.datawrapper.de" target="blank">Datawrapper Website</a>